 \subsection{Performed experiments}

-We evaluate the effects of action noise on the popular and widely-used algorithms: TD3~\cite{fujimotoAddressingFunctionApproximation2018}, DDPG~\cite{lillicrapContinuousControlDeep2016}, SAC~\cite{haarnojaSoftActorCriticAlgorithms2019}, and a deterministic version of SAC (DetSAC, \refalg{alg:detsac}).
+We evaluated the effects of action noise on the popular and widely-used algorithms: TD3~\cite{fujimotoAddressingFunctionApproximation2018}, DDPG~\cite{lillicrapContinuousControlDeep2016}, SAC~\cite{haarnojaSoftActorCriticAlgorithms2019}, and a deterministic version of SAC (DetSAC, \refalg{alg:detsac}).
 Originally SAC was proposed with only exploration from its stochastic policy.
 However, since SAC is an off-policy algorithm, it is possible to add additional action noise, a common solution for environments such as the Mountain Car.
 The stochastic policy in SAC typically is a parameterized Gaussian and combining the action noise with the stochasticity of actions sampled from the stochastic policy could impact the results.
-Thus, we also compare to our DetSAC version, where action noise is added to the mean action of the DetSAC policy (\refalg{alg:detsac}).
+Thus, we also compared to our DetSAC version, where action noise is added to the mean action of the DetSAC policy (\refalg{alg:detsac}).

-We use the implementations provided by \citeintext{stable-baselines3}, following the hyper-parameterizations provided by \citeintext{rl-zoo3}, but adapting the action noise settings.
+We used the implementations provided by \citeintext{stable-baselines3}, following the hyper-parameterizations provided by \citeintext{rl-zoo3}, but adapting the action noise settings.

-The experiments consist of testing $6$ environments, $4$ algorithms, $5$ noise scales, $3$ schedulers and $2$ noise types.
-Each experiment is repeated with $20$ different seeds, amounting to $14400$ experiments in total.
+The experiments consisted of testing $6$ environments, $4$ algorithms, $5$ noise scales, $3$ schedulers and $2$ noise types.
+Each experiment was repeated with $20$ different seeds, amounting to $14400$ experiments in total.
 On a single node, \libname{AMD Ryzen 2950X} equipped with four \libname{GeForce RTX 2070 SUPER, 8 GB}, running about twenty experiments in parallel this would amount to a runtime of approximately $244$ node-days (which accounted for about 6 weeks on our cluster).